-This naturally occurring condition can cause costly and dangerous damage to systems from personal vehicles to pipelines and architectural infrastructure such as bridges and buildings.
+This naturally occurring condition can cause costly and dangerous damage to systems from personal vehicles to pipelines and architectural infrastructures such as bridges and buildings.
 Fortunately, there are methods available to help control corrosion and reduce the extent of its damage.

-Read on to discover 6 types of corrosion that are more difficult to identify, and their causes.
+Read on to discover 6 types of corrosion that are more difficult to identify and their causes.

 1. Erosion Corrosion

 Erosion corrosion occurs when a corrosive fluid runs past a metal surface.
 Often found on the internal surfaces of pipes and tubing, this type of corrosion leads to increasing erosion that eventually causes a leak.
 This type of corrosion is also common when the surface of the metal is not smooth, such as from pitting in the metal or compromised workmanship.
-Erosion corrosion can also be found in offshore well systems, or any system where metal comes into contact with liquid bearing rough particulates, such as sand.
+Erosion corrosion can also be found in offshore well systems or any system where metal comes into contact with liquid-bearing rough particulates, such as sand.